 You can use the module MCU Flash memory to store few short WAVE sound files.
-The available space is too small so you won’t be able to store more than few seconds.
+The available space is too small, so you won’t be able to store more than a few seconds.
 However, for simple applications, it saves the need to connect external storage like a uSD card module.

 The DAC in our module accepts only 8 or 12 bit samples but this software generates 8, 16 and 24.
 Load each file to the software, choose “8 bit” for No. of bits per channel option and click Mix.
 Then use your mouse buttons to add two markers before and after the wave to remove empty sections.
 From the menu Tools you can listen to your mixed wave and then convert it into a C file from the menu File.
 Choose Unsigned for the output.
 The original C files generated from this converter are available in the file section marked with “orig_”.

 Note: If the wave sound volume in the module is low, you need to set the autoscale option to Normalize.

 3. Modify your Wave C Files to be Included in the Module Project